 Children are like sponges – they learn very rapidly, and they pick up quickly on what is important to you, the teacher.

-The example you set therefore when it comes to sustainability and recycling is of cardinal importance.
+Therefore, the example you set when it comes to sustainability and recycling is of cardinal importance.

 When teaching children about recycling it is necessary to explain to them why we should recycle.
 Teach children that the earth is their home and that it, therefore, deserves their care and respect.
-They should understand that there is a strong relationship between us and the environment and that their daily actions can affect the earth in either a positive or negative way.
+They should understand that there is a strong relationship between us and the environment and that their daily actions can affect the earth positively or negatively.

 Starting with the basics is a great way to teach them fun recycling projects.
 It is easy to teach them that there are essentially three ways in which they may have a positive impact: